 ITR-3 is designed for individuals and Hindu Undivided Families (HUFs) earning from business, profession, or as a partner in a firm, provided they have not opted for the presumptive taxation scheme under Sections 44AD, 44ADA, or 44AE.

 It covers a range of individuals, including freelancers, consultants, multi-property owners, company directors and more.
-All in all, if your income sources are diverse and your business turnover crosses INR 2 crore, ITR-3 is your form.
+All in all, ITR-3 applies when you have business or professional income and do not opt for presumptive taxation, regardless of your turnover.

 Suggested Read: How to File ITR-3: A Complete Guide